trenchproject/Insect__Climate_Change_Responses/README.md

 This is a repo for data and codes for my (Chris Johnson) research on the temperature responses of hemipteran insects

 Files:
-* DDE population dynamics.py (Python code for modelling population dynamics using delay differential equations)
+* DDE population dynamics.py (Python code for modeling dynamics using delay differential equations)
 * Egwuatu_1977.csv (data file containing population densities for _Clavigralla tomentosicollis_ in Nigeria)
 * Habitat temperatures.R (R code for fitting habitat temperature function)
 * Habitat temperatures.csv (data file containing mean monthly temperature data)